knpuniversity/blog/drupaler-learn-symfony.rst

 6) HttpKernel
 ~~~~~~~~~~~~~

-This is the beating heart of Symfony2 and Drupal 8.
+HttpKernel: the beating heart of Symfony2 and Drupal 8.

 It's a Symfony component (little PHP library!) and I'd tell you what it does,
-but then I'd have to kill you.
+but then I'd have to kill you, or at least dive you into a bunch of deep

-Actually, it's just a bit complex: it's the code that starts with request
+code over coffee.

-information and transforms it into a response.
-It involves dispatching Symfony
+But basically: it's the code that starts with request information and transforms
-events (another concept!), executing a controller and returning a Response.
+it into a response.
+It involves dispatching Symfony events (another concept!),
+executing a controller and returning a Response.
 Geek out here: `The HttpKernel Component`_.

-The code-sharing between Symfony and Drupal 8 doesn't include frivolous pieces:
+So the code-sharing between Symfony and Drupal 8 doesn't include frivolous
-they share the most fundamental code that makes things go.
-No matter how
+pieces: they share the most fundamental code that makes things go.
+No matter
-different 2 different cars are, under the hood, they move using the same
+how different 2 different cars are, under the hood, they move using the same
 basic mechanics.
 (Bad pun:) So take Symfony for a drive.

 Start using Symfony!
 --------------------

-If you want to step through a real project, I of course highly recommend
+If you want to step through a real project, do yourself a favor and go through
-our Symfony2 series.
-I've listed the 4 episodes, with highlights that directly
+our Symfony2 series and then build something.
+I've listed the 4 episodes,
-affect Drupalers:
+with highlights that directly affect Drupalers:

 * `Symfony2 Ep1`_ (install, bundles, routing, controller, services, Composer)
 * `Symfony2 Ep2`_ (a lot more controllers)